 - No Extra Wardrobe Required.
 Going straight to the celebration means that the Mitzvah family and guests can generally stay in their synagogue attire (although the Mitzvah kid may change!), therefore eliminating the need for additional party clothes.

 - Time for an After-Party.
-With all of the formal celebrating out of the way early, host families can spend more time with out-of-towners on Saturday evening apart from all the local guests.
+With all the formal celebrating out of the way, host families can spend more time with out-of-towners on Saturday evening apart from all the local guests.
 Many families opt for a casual dinner at the family home, or a laidback leisure activity to promote quality time with visiting relatives.

 Also, consider these factors when planning an afternoon event: